International Taxation

 However, the redistributive benefits of tax currently stop at the border.
 Even though tax is seen as vital to improve equality within countries, there are currently no taxes that move money between countries.
 This leaves global inequalities untouched, and does nothing to rectify the injustices and imbalances that have accrued over the past few centuries.
 We are clearly missing a trick: if tax is the main way in which we guarantee human rights and secure equality nationally, why not use it internationally for the same goals?

-- see our climate justice page for more details)
+- see our climate & resources page for more details)

-To find out more, use the buttons below to read our briefings on international wealth tax and FTT, and on the role that the UK government could play in addressing global inequality through taxation.
-If you'd like to discuss these topics further and help to build the campaign for change, please click the button to join our working group or contact Laura Bannister at info@equalright.org
+To find out more, use the buttons below to read our briefings on international wealth tax and FTT.
+If you'd like to discuss these topics further, please click the button to join our working group or contact us at info@equalright.org

 Tax for Global Justice